 To return to the previous example, if Mother (who now lives in California) wanted Father (who still lives in Nevada), to pay more child support, Mother would have to file a motion in Nevada, irrespective of the children’s residence, their ties to a certain state, or any other UCCJEA factors.
 Likewise, if Father wanted to file a motion to reduce his child support, he must file in Nevada, and he would never be able to take advantage of California’s different laws.
 Nevada is a percentage-of-income state that sets child support based almost exclusively on the obligor’s income; California is an income-shares state that includes more factors and usually divides the support obligation more equitably between the parents.

 Interstate moves often create specific kinds of family law issues.
-For a free consultation with an experienced divorce attorney in Los Angeles, contact Berenji & Associates.
+For a free case evaluation with an experienced divorce attorney in Los Angeles, contact Berenji & Associates.
 We routinely handle complex child custody cases.

 Berenji & Associates

 TEL: (213) 985-3007